Back to Top

 • Amplification systems

-• Computers equipped with software: Dragon Dictate, (voice recognition system for dictation), Zoom Text (system for enlarging test), Kurzweil Reader (system for scanning and producing text verbally), JAWS (computer screen reader)
+• Computers equipped with software such as Dragon Dictate, (voice recognition system for dictation), Zoom Text (system for enlarging test), Kurzweil Reader (system for scanning and producing text verbally), JAWS (computer screen reader)

-• TTY (telecommunications device for the deaf and hearing impaired)
+• TTY (telecommunications device for the deaf and hard of hearing)

 • Maryland Relay (800-735-2258 or 711)